krusynth/billhunt.dev/usajobs.md

 For an explanation of pay grades, term positions, the senior executive service, and other government-specific information, check out the [Digital Policy Guide page on hiring](https://digitalpolicy.us/policies/hiring/).

-**All descriptions below are added by me, based on my knowledge of the agency and role as posted; this content is not from the original posts and as such there may be inaccuracies.**
+**All descriptions below are added by me, based on my knowledge of the agency and role as posted; this content is not from the original posts and as such there may be inaccuracies.
+The filters provided may miss posts with unusual naming or grade scales.**

 {% assign now = 'now' | date: '%s' %}